cohnDikla/enhancer_CNN/README.md

 Specifically for the simulated_data project, no need to create positive and negative samples in advance.
-run:
+Run:
 python2.7 /simulated_data/run_data_loader.py simulated_data_<motif_name> normal_<sigma>
-for example:
+For example:
 python2.7 /simulated_data/run_data_loader.py simulated_data_CEBPA_JASPAR normal_40
 This module creates the simulated data of one TF: CEBBA or HNF4A.
-Each sample contains a short sequence sampled from the PWM of the TF.
-The location of the planted motif is sampled with normal distribution around the center of each sample, according to the given <sigma> value.
-(We used sigma=40).
+Each sample contains a short sequence sampled from the PWM of the TF.  <br /> The location of the planted motif is sampled with normal distribution around the center of each sample, according to the given <sigma> value.
+(We used sigma=40).  <br />
 This module also writes all created data samples and labels both as text files and as numpy binary files to:
 /simulated_data/data/normal_dist_centers/<motif_name>/samples/
 /simulated_data/data/normal_dist_centers/<motif_name>/npy_files/